-Amount due from an associate and related company are unsecured, interest-free and receivable on demand.
+Amount due from an associate demand.

 Refundable rental deposits are deposits placed with lessors.
-These deposits are unsecured and non-interest bearing and refundable upon termination of leases.
+These deposits are unsecured and noninterest bearing and refundable upon termination of leases.

 The movement in the Group's and Company's expected credit losses on trade receivables are as follows: